Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Clark was dead.
 So were Feegun and Rivera.
 Couple other guys were bein’ stuffed into stasis bags.
 Dyer, somehow, had come through it without even a little nick in his MOPP suit.

-The rest of the day...sorta passed in a blur.
+The rest of the day... sorta passed in a blur.

 They got their positions secured.
 Relief came some hours later, and pushed forward in the next wave.
 They were ordered to the rear, where they could decon, debrief, reload, refuel…